The Northumberland Club, N.Jesmond Ave, Newcastle upon Tyne, Tyne and Wear, NE2 3JU, GB

 Having had the pleasure of studying with some inspirational teachers in northern India I returned to Newcastle qualified to share the benefits of a regular yoga practice, I love helping others find space in both the body and the mind.

 Alex always enjoys a physical challenge and when his wife Jules told him about Hotpod, he knew he had to try it!
 He got straight on the train to London and was hooked, he knew then that this was something to take back to the people of Newcastle.
-HPYNewcastle offers A.M and P.M classes and plans to expand the timetable in future.
+Although born in the south, Alex considers himself a born-again Northerner and loves nothing more than explore the coast with this family.
+Alex especially enjoys teaching a super chilled Nurturing Flow class, where you’ll struggle to stay awake and when he is not in the pod, you’ll find him practicing Ju Jitsu or playing chess.

-As a physiotherapist and keen sports person, Jules has always believed ‘Movement is Medicine’ and found yoga as a child through watching her mum practice and then later as part of her martial arts training.
+As a physiotherapist and keen sports person, Jules always believed that ‘Movement is Medicine’ and found yoga as a child through watching her mum practice and then later as part of her martial arts training.
 Although it wasn’t until at university that Jules found essential headspace and calmness on the mat.
-It was also during this time she toyed with the idea of training to become a teacher.
-Fast forward 9 years, countless practices, 2 children and a furbabe and there she was completing her 200 hours yoga teacher training.
-Jules loves to share her passion for yoga, especially to those new to practice and special population.
-She continues to further explore the philosophy and history of yoga and is always found trialling new local classes and workshops.
+Jules loves to share her passion for yoga, especially to those new to practice or recovering from injury.
 Jules’ favourite thing about Hotpod is walking in and experiencing that instant sense of calm and comfort from the immersive warmth and glow of the pod.
+When not in the pod, or physio-ing, Jules is at the beach with her 3 children and furbabe, either in the sea or on the sea.